ContractingWorks/Announcement/README.md

 When working with the change on Service time registration, we decided to switch the data type from **DateTime** to **DateOnly** in our APIs for date fields.

 This means: For upsert operations, date fields no longer accept a time or time zone component, and must follow the format YYYY-MM-DD
-Similarly, when reading date fields through GraphQL, they will be returned on the format YYYY-MM-DD
+Similarly, when reading date fields through GraphQL, they will be returned on the format YYYY-MM-DD **UPDATE 2026-02-18**
+The date fields were correctly typed as date in the GraphQL schema, so for read operations there will be no change.
+Also, we will temporarily be relaxing input constraints on the DateOnly fields in the REST API, to accept but ignore any time part of the input date string.
+This will be changed back to a DateOnly standard input for performance and quality reasons in release 2026_10.
+The date fields in production today already support input on the ISO 8601 format YYYY-MM-DD, and all integrators are encouraged to ensure that the input format is correct now.

 **Release 2026_10 (week 10)**
 On Service, we are removing the old fields `StartDateTimeUTC`, `EndDateTimeUTC` and `Calc_StartDateLocal`.